-Americans fail to pay $458 billion a year in taxes, according to the latest tax gap estimates (source).
+Americans fail to pay $441 billion a year in taxes, according to the latest tax gap estimates (source).
 The tax gap is the difference between what taxpayers owe in taxes and what they pay on time.
 These estimates also include taxes on income taxpayers don’t declare.
 The latest tax gap estimate is based on academic and IRS researchers’ estimates.
 Nobody knows exactly how much taxable income taxpayers don’t declare.

-Compare a tax gap of $458 billion with the federal budget deficit of 2017, which was $666 billion (Source).
-The U.S. government’s annual deficit could have been reduced by 69% if the IRS had collected the money it was owed.
-The effect of tax debt on the federal government’s bottom line was even more pronounced in 2015.
-Because there was a lower deficit, the tax gap could have turned a $439-billion deficit into a $19-billion surplus.
-(Source 1, Source 2)
+Compare a tax gap of $441 billion with the federal budget deficit of 2019, which was $984 billion (Source).
+The U.S. government’s annual deficit could have been reduced by 45% if the IRS had collected the money it was owed.
+In 2019, which had a more “modest” federal budget deficit, it would have been reduced by 45%.

-The IRS tax gap estimate has grown by $8 billion since the last report was issued for the 2006 tax year (source).
-Meanwhile, IRS resources have dropped to pre-1998 levels due to a series of IRS budget cuts implemented by the Bush, Obama, and Trump administrations (source).
+While the tax gap continues to grow, IRS resources have dropped to pre-1998 levels due to a series of IRS budget cuts implemented by the Bush, Obama, and Trump administrations (source).
 The President’s Fiscal Year 2018 Budget cuts IRS funding to $11.0 billion (source).
 Despite all this pressure, the IRS has somehow managed to increase overall collection mainly due to increased use of an unlikely set of tools: tax relief programs.

 How much do Americans owe in tax debt?

-The largest component of tax debt is underreporting, which represents 84% ($387 billion) of the tax gap.
+The largest component of tax debt is underreporting, which represents 84% of the tax gap.
 Underreporting of taxes is hard to reduce because more than 60% is owed by businesses and self-employed workers, whose income the IRS cannot easily verify.
 (Source)